dentarg/auth0-blog/_posts/2016-06-13-authenticating-a-user-with-linkedin-in-aspnet-core.markdown

 description: Learn how to use the new OAuth middleware in ASP.NET Core to authenticate a user.
 date: 2016-06-13 8:30
 alias: /2016/06/13/authenticating-a-user-with-linkedin-in-aspnet-core/
-category: Technical Guide, Microsoft, ASP Net Core
+category: Technical guide, Microsoft, ASP Net Core
 author:
   name: Jerrie Pelser
   mail: jerrie@auth0.com